Fundamenta Mathematicae

 Fundamenta Mathematicae is a peer-reviewed scientific journal of mathematics with a special focus on the foundations of mathematics, concentrating on set theory, mathematical logic, topology and its interactions with algebra, and dynamical systems.

-Originally it only covered topology, set theory, and foundations of mathematics: it was the first specialized journal in the field of mathematics.
+The first specialized journal in the field of mathematics, originally it covered only topology, set theory, and foundations of mathematics.
 It is published by the Mathematics Institute of the Polish Academy of Sciences.

 History

 The journal was conceived by Zygmunt Janiszewski as a means to foster mathematical research in Poland.
-Janiszewski required that, in order to achieve its goal, the journal should not force Polish mathematicians to submit articles written exclusively in Polish, and should be devoted only to a specialized topic in mathematics: as a consequence of these requirements, Fundamenta Mathematicae become the first specialized journal in the field of mathematics.
+Janiszewski posited that, to achieve its goal, the journal should not compel Polish mathematicians to submit articles written exclusively in Polish, and should be devoted only to a specialized topic in mathematics; Fundamenta Mathematicae thus became the first specialized journal in the field of mathematics.

-Despite the fact that Janiszewski gave the impetus for the development of the journal in an article written in 1918, he did not live so long to see the first published issue since he died on 3 January 1920.
-Wacław Sierpiński and Stefan Mazurkiewicz took over the role of editors-in-chief.
-The journal was published in Warsaw.
-Soon after the launch of the publication, the founding editors were joined by Kazimierz Kuratowski, and later by Karol Borsuk.
+Despite Janiszewski having, in a 1918 article, given the initial impetus for the creation of the journal, he did not live long enough to see the first issue published, in Warsaw, as he died on 3 January 1920.
+Wacław Sierpiński and Stefan Mazurkiewicz took over as editors-in-chief.
+Soon after its launch, the founding editors were joined by Kazimierz Kuratowski and, later, by Karol Borsuk.